XavierBerger/RPi-Monitor/docs/source/25_addons.rst

 About addons is activated by default and present addons feature.

-To remove this addons, simply comment out or delete the fillowing lines from ``/etc/rpimonitor/data.conf``.
+To remove this addons, simply comment out or delete the following lines from ``/etc/rpimonitor/data.conf``.

 ::